When To Trim Viburnum Bushes? Discover 10 Ideal Periods

 6. Late Summer Shaping Phase – Final Viburnum Hedge Adjustment Period

-Beginners preparing gardens for the upcoming autumn season sometimes perform light trimming during late summer.
-This stage helps correct uneven growth and maintain shrub symmetry.
+Light trimming during late summer corrects uneven growth and maintains shrub symmetry.
 The hedge remains visually balanced.

 Only small adjustments should occur during this phase.
 Heavy cutting can weaken the plant before cooler temperatures arrive.
 Light shaping works best.